Sanchochx/coffee_bros/DISTRIBUTION_GUIDE.md

-# Sancho Bros - Distribution Guide
+# Coffee Bros - Distribution Guide

-This guide explains how to package and distribute Sancho Bros for end users.
+This guide explains how to package and distribute Coffee Bros for end users.

 ## Table of Contents